Workspace and Queries

 Remove duplicate results

-When you query in Surface Command, the system search for a graph pattern not individual graph nodes.
+When you query in Attack Surface Management (Surface Command), the system search for a graph pattern not individual graph nodes.
 For example, if you query for all Asset and Vulnerabilities relationships, the results contain all unique combinations of Asset-to-Vulnerability relationships.
 This means if there was only 1 Asset but it had relationships to 10 vulnerabilities, the results would contain 10 rows.
 If your query only returned Assets, all 10 rows would be identical.
 If your query returned Assets and Vulnerabilities, each row would contain the same Asset but a different Vulnerability, which can create confusion.
 Because of this, you may want to ensure distinct results.

 To remove duplicate results from a query: